 High sugar intake suppresses the immune system, so taking elderberry gummies loaded with sugar might do more harm than good.
 Meanwhile, elderberry for cold syrup is also easy to take, but just like gummies, some brands contain traditional sweeteners in high amounts.
-If you’re keen on trying elderberry syrup for coughs or gummies, be sure to check the labels first.
+If you’re keen on trying elderberry syrup or gummies for coughs, be sure to check the labels first.

 What About Eating Raw Elderberries?

 One reason elderberries are so popular as a natural remedy is because they’re chock-full of vitamin C. They’re also an antioxidant, meaning they play a role in protecting your body from certain diseases such as cancer, cardiovascular problems, and so on.